-You can reach us via the Richmond Circle bus stop, walk down from Brigade Road, or get off at the Cubbon Park Metro Station and cut through the calming pathways of Cubbon Park to get to our office.
+Reach us via the Richmond Circle bus stop, walk down from Brigade Road, or get off at the Cubbon Park Metro Station to cut through Cubbon Park to get to our office.

 If you must drive in, we have eight parking slots (4 on the surface, 2 in Basement 1 and 2 in Basement 2).
 We encourage the use of public transport, or bicycling to work (helmets and safety gear compulsory).